When I Don’t Feel You

-Despite what many Christians will tell you (or imply), it’s actually okay to feel empty.
-You’re not less of a Christian because you can’t see, hear, or feel God right now…even if that “right now” period lasts for a while.
-It isn’t our job as believers to conjure up emotions that don’t exist.
+But despite what many Christians say (or imply), it’s actually okay to feel empty sometimes.
+You’re not less of a Christian because you can’t see, hear, or feel God right now—whether that “right now” period lasts for a few days or a few years.
+It isn’t our job as believers to fake how we feel.
+If we lived our lives based on our emotions, we wouldn’t follow God’s Word.
+We would do what we felt like doing, not what we’re commanded to do.

-But, even if you can’t see, hear, or feel Him, don’t believe the lie that He’s left you.
-If you belong to Him, you always will.
+Though we certainly need to be looking for God and listening to Him, we can’t forget this truth: Just because He seems distant, it doesn’t mean that He is distant.
+Even if you can’t see, hear, or feel Him, don’t believe the lie that He’s left you.
+Once you belong to Him, you always will.

 I don’t see You.